Creating seamless journeys from A to B

 - Creating transport solutions to help people to access new employment opportunities.

 The Department for Transport have selected four regions to become Future Transport Zones and have provided us with £24.4m to deliver this programme of investment in the region.
-WECA will also invest £3.65m alongside this.
+WECA will also invest £3.65m alongside this government investment.
 The programme runs from July 2020 to March 2024.

 We will be using the funding to evaluate the impact of transport technologies, to understand the impact they have on the way people travel in specific trial sites around the West of England.